aronovda-spec/family-dishwasher-bot/README.md

 ### Common Issues

-1. **QR Code Not Appearing**:
+1. **Bot Token Error**:
-   - Make sure you have a stable internet connection
+   - Make sure you've set the TELEGRAM_BOT_TOKEN environment variable
+   - Verify your bot token is correct by checking with @BotFather
-   - Restart the bot if needed
+   - Restart the bot after setting the environment variable

 2. **Commands Not Working**:
    - Check if you're authorized (for queue commands)